Oregon CHL Reciprocity Map 2026: Which States Honor Your Oregon Concealed Carry License

 Before You Leave Oregon

-1. Check current reciprocity Laws change frequently.
-Verify current status before travel.
+1. Check current reciprocity.
+Laws change often.
+Always verify the status before you travel.

 - State attorney general websites